f5devcentral/f5-cloudserviceeaplab/README.rst

 `h)` Retrieve information on available catalogs and their IDs

-Select the **Get Catalogs** request and click **Send** to retrieve data about the available Catalogs and their IDs.
+Select the **Get Catalogs** request and click **Send** to retrieve the data about the available Catalogs and their IDs.

 .. figure:: _figures/160.png

-You can see available catalogs:
+You can see the available catalogs:

 .. figure:: _figures/161.png

-The retrieved IDs are then stored for subsequent calls using a function inside Postman to set environment variables.
-You can see the test function in the "Tests" tab:
+The retrieved IDs are then stored for subsequent calls using a function inside Postman that sets environment variables.
+You can see the test function in the "Tests" tab of the request:

 .. figure:: _figures/162.png

-More detailed information on this API request can be found `here <http://bit.ly/36j1Yl4>`_.
+More detailed information on this API call can be found `here <http://bit.ly/36j1Yl4>`_.

 F5 Essential App Protect Service
 #####################